zzy-44/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ziyao Zhang is a postgradute student of optical engineering at the State Key Laboratory of Modern Optical Instrumentation, College of Optical Science of Zhejiang University.
+I am a postgraduate student of optical engineering (State Key Laboratory of Modern Optical Instrumentation, College of Optical Science, Zhejiang University) working on microactuators and microscope observation and measurement.
+I'm really taken by physics knowledge, especially optics and I got familiar with modern physics during the times I studied in physics college of Nankai university.
+What’s more, I have mastered lots of skills which are necessary in science research such as numerical simulation, experiments technical ability, c++ programming and so on.